sylodev/documentation/docs/tags/responder.md

 You should use this whenever sending error messages.

 ## `{responder.send return_id=false ignore_interaction=false}`

+> This tag is part of the `Create Message` expensive group.

 Send the message immediately.
 This will automatically call `{responder.reset}` if the message is sent successfully.